-Fatty acids are long-chain organic acids having usually from 4 to 24 carbon atoms; they have a single carboxyl group and a long, non-polar hydrocarbon ‘tail’, which gives most lipids their hydrophobic and oily or greasy nature.
-Fatty acids do not occur in free or uncombined state in cells or tissues but are present in covalently bound form in different classes of lipids.
+Fatty acids are long-chain organic acids having usually from 4 to 24 carbon atoms; they have a single carboxyl group and a long, nonpolar hydrocarbon ‘tail’, which gives most lipids their hydrophobic and oily or greasy nature.
+They do not occur in the free or uncombined state in cells or tissues but are present in a covalently bound form in different classes of lipids.

-The systematic nomenclature of the fatty acids is based on the Geneva system.
-The names of saturated fatty acids end with the suffix -anoic and those of unsaturated acids with the suffix -enoic.
+The systematic nomenclature of the FA is based on the Geneva system.
+The names of saturated FA end with the suffix -anoic and those of unsaturated acids with the suffix -enoic.

-The numbering should be should be start from Carboxyl group (C1 of the Head region).
-The Greek lettering should be start from first -CH2- group (C2 of the Tail region).
+The numbering should be should start from Carboxyl group (C1 of the Head region).
+The Greek lettering should be starting from first -CH2- group (C2 of the Tail region).